FluxML/Flux.jl/docs/src/destructure.md

 A Flux model is a nested structure, with parameters stored within many layers.
 Sometimes you may want a flat representation of them, to interact with functions expecting just one vector.
 This is provided by `destructure`.

-For example, this computes the Hessian `∂²L/∂θᵢ∂θⱼ` of some loss function, with respect to all parameters of a Flux model.
-The resulting matrix has off-diagonal entries, which cannot really be expressed in a nested structure:

 ```julia
 julia> model = Chain(Dense(2=>1, tanh), Dense(1=>1))
 Chain(